-Alternately, many times a brushed application will yield a beautiful result, and many of the best cabinet makers in business today employ this approach.
+Alternately, many times a brushed application will yield a beautiful result, and many of the best cabinet makers in the business today employ this approach.

-A brush painted surface imparts a handcrafted appearance to woodwork, and also allows a thicker coat of paint to be laid down.
+A brush-painted surface imparts a handcrafted appearance to woodwork, and also allows a thicker coat of paint to be laid down.
 Modern paints, even the waterborne ones are superior in their ability to level out before drying, leaving a slight hint of the brush, regarded as a hallmark of good craftsmanship.

-Of course, all the surfaces being prepared are washed, sanded, and primed with the appropriate primers and undercoats; holes, gaps, and flaws are filled, and each coat is sanded, vacuumed and tacked before moving on to the next step.
+Of course, all the surfaces being prepared are washed, sanded, and primed with the appropriate primers and undercoats; holes, gaps, and flaws are filled, and each coat is sanded, vacuumed, and tacked before moving on to the next step.

 How do you Handle Open Wood Grain?

-If you have cabinets made from an open grained wood such as oak, it is important to bear in mind that even with new paint, there will still be some of that grain apparent in the painted surface.
-This open grain is usually diminished somewhat as primer and paint coats are applied, sanded and built up, but the grain will still be visible to some extent.
+If you have cabinets made from open-grained wood such as oak, it is important to bear in mind that even with new paint, there will still be some of that grain apparent in the painted surface.
+This open grain is usually diminished somewhat as primer and paint coats are applied, sanded, and built up, but the grain will still be visible to some extent.
 If you desire to have a finished surface that is completely free of the open grain, this can be accomplished with the use of special fillers.
 Some additional time and cost are involved in doing this, but the results that can be achieved by filling wood and sanding smooth before painting are quite impressive, and can set the work apart from all others.